Staff Attorney - Clients' Rights Advocate

 DRC values all forms of human diversity.
 We are committed to a culture of belonging where all people are welcome.
 In order to be effective advocates for all people with disabilities, we must address discrimination in all its forms, including the unique challenges faced by people who experience the intersection of multiple systems of discrimination.

-DRC has a contract with the Department of Developmental Services (DDS), State of California, to provide Clients’ Rights Advocacy services for clients of each of the 21 regional centers located statewide.
+Disability Rights California has entered into a contract with the Department of Developmental Services (DDS), State of California, to provide Clients’ Rights Advocacy services for clients of each of the 21 regional centers located statewide.
 That contract funds the Clients’ Rights Advocate (CRA) position.
-We are a team of zealous advocates and disability generalists who are building a culture of teamwork and working for a world where all disabled people have power, are treated with dignity and respect, and make their own decisions.
+We are a team of zealous advocates building a culture of teamwork and working for a world where all disabled people have power, are treated with dignity and respect, and make their own decisions.

 The CRA advocates for people with developmental disabilities who are regional center clients, including people who reside in state developmental centers and community facilities.
 The CRA is a generalist who provides information, advice, and representation on a wide range of legal topics impacting people who receive regional center services.
 Examples are special education, Social Security, IHSS, healthcare and insurance, and living in the community.